 The parietal lobe is located on the center-top part of your brain.
 The parietal lobe is responsible for processing information from all of the senses as well as aids our spatial awareness and understanding.
 The parietal lobe is the part of the brain that communicates pain and pleasure and controls how we move and orient ourselves in regards to our environment.
 Without the parietal lobe, our body would be unable to process the information our senses send us.
 Last, the parietal lobe is responsible for speech.
 When injuries to parietal lobe happen the results can be drastic for our speech, perception, reading, writing, and understanding of language.

 The temporal lobe is the bottom of the brain, closest to our ears.
 It is the first part of the brain sound and language that make contact with and is necessary for interpreting sounds and distinguishing between danger and conversation.
 The temporal lobe is also home to the hippocampus, which is the part of the brain that transfers short-term memories into long-term ones, visual and verbal alike.
 Injuries to this specific lobe result in difficulty processing sounds, concentration challenges, changes in personality, and a decline in long-term memory.

 The occipital lobe is the smallest of the lobes and located at the back of the brain.
 Its primary job is to process visual information, from colors, movement, to visual-spatial processing.
 While well protected by the skull when damaged, it can be detrimental to our ability to communicate verbally and visually.
 Injuries result in an inability to recognize colors or objects and can cause us to be unable to understand language.

 The four lobes work together to make our abilities whole, but each lobe and the brain as a whole can be further divided into two hemispheres, right and left.
 Injuries and their aftermath can differ vastly depending on the hemisphere the injury is sustained.
-Many people have heard about the hemispheres- left brain dominant verses right brain dominant people and the characteristics the hemispheres produce.
+Many people have heard about the hemispheres- left-brain dominant versus right-brain dominant people and the characteristics the hemispheres produce.